 Make a list of things to do.

-Collect your thoughts and jot them down.
+Collect your thoughts and jot them down on a writing app.

 Organize it, and you may just discover how productive your week can be.